prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 <a name="module_pbjs.allBidsAvailable"></a>

 ### pbjs.allBidsAvailable() ⇒ `bool`

+{: .alert.alert-danger :}
+This method is deprecated as of version 1.0.

 Returns a bool if all the bids have returned or timed out

 **Kind**: static method of [pbjs](#module_pbjs)